yoola/Cross_ML/README.md

 For CART and Sakar:

-	- replace the files featurecoverage.r, CART.R in the 'ces' repository with the source files in Cross_ML/ces_modified
+	- replace or add the files in the ces/source repository with the source files in Cross_ML/ces_modified
 	- create an Output folder for the CART and Sakar results
-	- change paths in the files featurecoverage.r, CART.R and start_model.R accordingly
+	- change paths in the files featurecoverage.r, CART.R, start_CART.R, start_SAKAR.R accordingly
 	- change paths in ML_Cross/Code/start.py accordingly